-- a.
-Macroeconomic issues and their causes - Undesirable economic growth persistently low or negative, unsustainable, non-inclusive due to factors such as changes in AD or AS, environmental degradation, inequitable income distribution - Unemployment demand-deficient, structural, frictional due to factors such as lack of AD, technological changes, mismatch of skills, transition between jobs - Price instability demand-pull inflation, cost-push inflation, deflation due to factors such as changes in AD, costs of production, productive capacity - Consequences of undesirable economic growth, unemployment and price instability on the standard of living and its implications for economic agents
+- Macroeconomic issues and their causes - Undesirable economic growth persistently low or negative, unsustainable, non-inclusive due to factors such as changes in AD or AS, environmental degradation, inequitable income distribution. - Unemployment demand-deficient, structural, frictional due to factors such as lack of AD, technological changes, mismatch of skills, transition between jobs - Price instability demand-pull inflation, cost-push inflation, deflation due to factors such as changes in AD, costs of production, productive capacity - Persistently large balance of trade deficit or surplus due to factors such as changes in global conditions, international competitiveness, exchange rates - b.
+Consequences of undesirable economic growth, unemployment, price instability, persistently large balance of trade deficit or surplus for economic agents on the standard of living